 How is care at home paid for?

-Care at home is paid in the following ways in the UK:
+Care at home is paid for in the following ways in the UK:

 - The local authority funds some or all of the care.

 - Self-funding: the person being cared for (or their family) pays all the costs for their care.

-- In some circumstances, the NHS may also contribute to the cost of all or some of the care.
+- In some circumstances, the NHS may contribute to the cost of some or all of the care.

 When will the local authority pay for care?

 To decide if you are eligible for support for care, the local authority will carry out a free needs assessment.

 - In England: £23,250

 - In Wales: £24,000

 We explain more about the financial assessment and council funding across the UK in our guide to local authority funding for home care.

 When will you be a self-funder?

-You’ll have to arrange and pay for care at home if you:
+You’ll have to pay for your own care at home if you:

 have savings and assets in excess of the capital limits for care